 Major capital asset transactions during the year include the following additions and dispositions:

-- For the governmental activities, additions included improvements on a walking trail.
-There were no dispositions noted. - For the business-type activities, additions included a new billing computer.
+- For the governmental activities, there were no additions or dispositions noted. - For the business-type activities, additions included an off-road vehicle.
 There were no dispositions noted.

 Town of Stovall's Capital Assets Figure 4 (net of depreciation)